 After reading that, you may think it’s time to reconsider using a mount at all.
 It might seem easier to just put in a shelf in the back of the room or some other ground-up solution.
 But using a ceiling mount isn’t that bad really.
 Like anything, there are a few simple steps to follow and, if you stick it through, you’ll be kicking back in front of a beautiful, hundred-plus inch image in no time.

 You should know that there are two broad categories of projector mounts: those that are designed to mount any projector you’ve stumbled into owning, and those designed for your specific make/model or brand.
+With that in mind, we've compiled a list of some of the best mounts to help you make the right choice.
 It’s very easy to tell which is which, however, because those that aren’t universal won’t have universal in the title.
 The best way to tell if a universal mount is going to work for your projector is to either 1) review the product page or 2) find a universal mount and verify it will work by measuring it against the screw pattern on your projector.

 Take the DYNAVISTA Full Motion Universal Ceiling Projector, for instance.
 This clever design has multiple swiveling arms and a spiral screw-fastening pattern that allows you to connect almost any screw pattern to the unit.
 If you can look at the screw pattern on your projector and visualize how this mount could be configured to work, there’s a pretty good chance it’s going to fit.
 After all, that’s what the term “universal” means.